conorr/clamshell/README.md

     >> add 2 3
     5

-Clamshell can also parse hash arguments.
-Supposed we registered the following method with the Clamshell instance:
+That's great, but can Clamshell parse hash arguments?
+Yes it can!
+Suppose the following was a method of the Cat class that we registered with the Clamshell instance:

 ```python
 def show_hash(self, h):